timothyrenner/ColorBrewer.jl/README.md

 | YlOrRd  | ![YlOrRd](images/YlOrRd.png "YlOrRd") |
 | PuBuGn  | ![PuBuGn](images/PuBuGn.png "PuBuGn") |

-All diverging color schemes can have between 3 and 11 colors (inclusive).
+All diverging color schemes can have between 3 and 11 colors.
 The available diverging color schemes are:

 | Name     | Example                                     |